Four dancers leaping in syncronisation with one arm up in the air.

 Rhiannon Faith Company

-Rhiannon Faith’s acclaimed dance theatre show explores hope, compassion and transformation through the prism of a local pub
+Rhiannon Faith’s acclaimed dance theatre show explored hope, compassion and transformation through the prism of a local pub

 Event Details